Skip to main content

 • Manage engagement plan tasks.

-But wait, before we get into how Aniyah and Michael are going to keep the momentum flowing with volunteers and prospective donors, let’s take a minute to cover (or maybe it’s a review for you) what exactly moves management is.
-In nonprofit fundraising, “moves management” refers to the actions that an organization takes to move someone to deeper levels of engagement.
-While this process looks different for every nonprofit, it is generally organized into the stages of identification, qualification, cultivation, solicitation, and stewardship.
-“Moves” are all the activities that move a prospect through those stages to more meaningful engagement with an organization’s mission.
+In nonprofit fundraising, moves management refers to the actions that an organization takes to move someone to deeper levels of engagement.
+While this process looks different for every nonprofit, it's generally organized into the stages of identification, qualification, cultivation, solicitation, and stewardship.
+Moves are all the activities that move a prospect through those stages to more meaningful engagement with an organization’s mission.

 NMH constituents in different stages of engagement.